openshiftio/saasherder/README.md

 - `environments`: A list where you can specify multiple environments which can be selected by passing an argument `--environment`.
 Values in a given environment will override values in the top level section.
 Anything can be overridden but `name`, `url` and `hash`.

-**Note**: If `paramaters` contains `IMAGE_TAG` it will override any dynamically generated value by the `hash` parameter.
+**Note**: If `parameters` contains `IMAGE_TAG` it will override any dynamically generated value by the `hash` parameter.
 This can be used to deploy a new version of the manifest while using a previously built image.

 ## Config YAML